ChrstphrHll/npc_gen/students/Kimbera Alerathla.md

 # Kimbera Alerathla
 ---
 ### Description
-- Human Druid from Beleriand
+- Human Druid from Verdain
 - 1st year Assault student in Elkenval
-- long curly grey hair that's braided, Hazel eyes, and Dark Tan skin
+- long straight black hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Objective and Mannered, and has Independence as their ideal

 ### Organizations